Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 ## MS31  `void saveItems(const char filename[])`

-Create a function in PosApp.c module called saveItems, this function receives a file name and saves all the elements of the `items` array in the file in a comma-separated format identical to the `posdata.csv` file.
+Create a function in PosApp.c module called saveItems, this function receives a filename and saves all the elements of the `items` array in the file in a comma-separated format identical to the `posdata.csv` file.

 - open the file (using the `filename` argument) for writing.
-- If the opening was successful.
+- If the opening was successful...
-    - In a loop write all the variables of the `items` elements in the comma-separated format up to `noOfItems`.
+    - in a loop that goes up to `noOfItems`, write all the variables of the `items` elements in a comma-separated format.
 Make sure each record is separated from the next one with a new-line character(`\n`).
     - close the file
 - If the opening was not successful print `Could not open >>?????<<\n` replace `?????` with the file name
+- for a refresher on writing to opening a file for writing, visit: https://intro2c.sdds.ca/E-Secondary-Storage/text-files#writing

 ## MS31 submission test